alpha3d-xyz/alpha3d/README.md

 - Add persistence (e.g., SQLx, Prisma, or SurrealDB)
 - Configure infrastructure (Docker, fly.io, etc.)
 - Extend OpenAPI schemas as you introduce new resources

+## Acceptance Tests

+See [docs/acceptance_tests.md](docs/acceptance_tests.md) for instructions on how to run acceptance tests locally and against GCP.